Chase Dollander: Professional career

 Dollander was selected by the Colorado Rockies in the first round with the ninth overall pick in the 2023 Major League Baseball draft.
-He signed with the Rockies on July 17, 2023, for $5,716,900.
+He signed with the Rockies on July 17, for $5,716,900.

 Dollander was assigned to the Spokane Indians to open the 2024 season, marking his professional debut.
-He was promoted to the Hartford Yard Goats in mid-July, and finished the season with the team.
-Over 23 starts between Spokane and Hartford, Dollander went 6-2 with a 2.59 ERA and 169 strikeouts over 118 innings.
-He was invited to his first major league spring training in 2025.
-He was assigned to the Albuquerque Isotopes to open the season.
+He was promoted to the Hartford Yard Goats in mid-July.
+Over 23 starts between Spokane and Hartford, Dollander went 6–2 with a 2.59 ERA and 169 strikeouts over 118 innings.

+Dollander was invited to his first major league spring training in 2025.
+He was assigned to the Albuquerque Isotopes to open the 2025 season.

-On April 6, 2025, Dollander was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his debut that day against the Athletics, recording the win after allowing four runs on seven hits with six strikeouts over five innings pitched.
+On April 6, 2025, the Rockies promoted Dollander to the major leagues for the first time.
+He made his MLB debut that afternoon against the Athletics, recording the win after allowing four runs on seven hits with six strikeouts over five innings pitched.
+The Rockies placed Dollander on the injured list on May 22 with right forearm tightness and was activated on June 3.
+Dollander was optioned to Albuquerque on July 7, with Rockies manager Warren Schaeffer noting "he absolutely has things he needs to work on" and "he needs to work on his efficiency and getting deeper into games and throwing more strikes early in counts."
+On August 11, the Rockies recalled him to the majors.
+His season ended in mid-September when he went on the injured list with a patella tendon strain in his left knee.
+Across 21 starts for the Rockies during his rookie season, Dollander pitched to a 2-12 record, a 6.52 ERA, and 82 strikeouts over 98 innings.

+Dollander was named to his first Opening Day roster in 2026, and the Rockies announced he would be pitching out of the bullpen.
+In his first 10 appearances (including three starts) for Colorado, Dollander compiled a 3-3 record and 3.89 ERA with 47 strikeouts across 44 innings pitched.
+On May 15, 2026, he was placed on the injured list due to a right elbow sprain.
+Dollander was transferred to the 60-day injured list on June 12.
+That same day, it was announced that Dollander would likely require surgery to repair UCL damage in the same elbow.
+He underwent a season–ending internal brace procedure on June 23.

 Personal life

-Dollander's brother, Hunter, was a pitcher at Georgia Gwinnett College and played professional in the Chicago White Sox farm system.
+Dollander's older brother, Hunter, was a pitcher at Georgia Gwinnett College Grizzlies then pitched professionally in the Chicago White Sox farm system in 2022 and 2023.
+They have two other siblings.